 Related: The Best List of 150+ Rainy Day Activities for Toddlers

-I like to keep a bin with all of the items I need for the following activities for beating boredom when you are stuck in the house with sick kids, so I don’t have to make an extra trip to the store once they are sick.
+I like to keep a bin with all of the items I need for the following activities for beating boredom when you are stuck in at home, so I don’t have to make an extra trip to the store.
 Click here to get your printable list of everything you need for beating boredom.

 1. Make a Fort

 For this one, all you need is some pillows, blankets, a wall, and a good imagination.
 Making a fort is a great way for kids to get creative by trying out different configurations and constructing new places.

 If you are preparing ahead for decorating cookies, you can freeze the cookie dough until you need it.
 Decorating cookies with frosting and sprinkles is a great way to beat boredom when you are stuck in the house with sick kids.
 You can make cookie faces, combine cookies to make bodies, or use cookie cutters to make fun shapes.

 Marshmallow castles can provide hours of entertainment for little ones.
 All you need is a box of toothpicks and a bag of mini marshmallows.

 Related: Printable Daily Homeschool Schedule for Preschool and Early Elementary Aged Kids